How To Start a Nonprofit in Illinois

 Register With the Illinois Attorney General

-Illinois law requires that all charitable organizations or fundraisers register with the Attorney General's office using a Form CO-1.
+Illinois law requires all charitable organizations or fundraisers to register with the Attorney General's office using a Form CO-1.
 Charitable organizations will also need to file an annual Form AG 990-IL that includes the following information: